 You’ve worked with an Executive Marketing Expert to create a successful strategy to find a new executive-level job or C-level position.
 You’ve re-done your resume, and repackaged your skill set to sell yourself to the search committees, HR directors, and recruiters.
 You’ve been found.
 You’ve made it through the initial review process and have landed the interview.
 And here you thought it was getting the interview that was the hard part.
 How job candidates at any level handle their interview in the highly competitiveness of today’s job market will determine how long you stay unemployed or whether you receive a job offer.
-Knowledge is power, be prepared for the questions they will ask and have a few of your own.
+Knowledge is power, be prepared for the toughest interview questions they will ask and have a few of your own.

 1. What Should I Know about You?